RFA Reliant (A84)

-RFA Reliant (A84) was an air stores support ship of the Royal Fleet Auxiliary.
+RFA Reliant (A84) was an air stores support ship of the Royal Fleet Auxiliary (RFA), the naval auxiliary fleet of the United Kingdom.
 She was formerly the commercial general cargo vessel Somersby which was purchased in 1956 and renamed on completion of her conversion in 1958.
 She was fitted for replenishing aircraft carriers at sea with a wide range of air, naval and victualling stores.

 As refitted she had a helicopter landing pad built over the poop deckhouse.